Yihtsy/yihtsy.github.io/_pages/about.md

 ## About Me

 **(Theo) Tsy Yih (叶子 / Zi Ye)** holds a Ph.D. in Linguistics from Zhejiang University and is currently a postdoctoral researcher at the [Center for Aging, Language, and Care Studies](https://ageing.tongji.edu.cn/), [School of Foreign Languages](https://sfs.tongji.edu.cn/), Tongji University.
+He is both a Mandarin- and Shanghai Wu speaker.
+When citing his work, please refer to him as Ts.
+Yih.

-His research interests lie in **quantitative linguistics, gerontolinguistics, and natural language processing**, with a particular focus on the **measurement problem in linguistics** and the development of **textual quantitative measures and linguistic biomarkers** for cognitive impairment screening.
+His research interests lie in **quantitative linguistics, dependency grammar, clinical & gerontolinguistics, and natural language processing**, with a particular focus on the **measurement problem in linguistics and developing textual quantitative measures**.
+Currently he is working on a project in identifying linguistic biomarkers for cognitive impairment screening.

 ---

 ## Research Areas

 - Quantitative Linguistics
+- Dependency Grammar
 - Natural Language Processing
 - Gerontolinguistics, Clinical Linguistics and Speech-Language Pathology
   - Linguistic Biomarkers for Cognitive Impairment